Ngāti Tama–Ngāti Tūwharetoa War: Attack on Keri-tāne

-Rua-wehea's cousin, Waikari, who was also an ariki of Ngāti Tūwharetoa, gathered all the hapu of Tūwharetoa, at his base on Motu-o-puhi island on Lake Rotoaira, just south of the southern end of Lake Taupo.
+Rua-wehea's cousin, Waikari, who was also an ariki of Ngāti Tūwharetoa, gathered all the hapū of Tūwharetoa, at his base on Motu-o-puhi island on Lake Rotoaira, just south of the southern end of Lake Taupō.
 After performing the peruperu war dance, the assembled chiefs agreed that Ngāti Tama must be destroyed in revenge.
 Waikari made a special effort to recruit a great warrior called Tūmata-ngaua.
-Once all the forces were gathered, he led a war party of 800 men to attack the main Ngāti Tama village, Keri-tāne, located on the north bank of the Waihāhā River, where it flows into Lake Taupo.
+Once all the forces were gathered, he led a war party of 800 men to attack the main Ngāti Tama village, Keri-tāne, located on the north bank of the Waihāhā River, where it flows into Lake Taupō.

-The Tūwharetoa forces marched by night to Whaka-uenuku above the Karangahape cliffs at the south end of Lake Taupo at Kuratau.
+The Tūwharetoa forces marched by night to Whaka-uenuku above the Karangahape cliffs at the south end of Lake Taupō at Kuratau.
 When they got there, they cooked up some pepe aruhe (small cakes made of fern root).
 Since Tūmata-ngaua had no food of his own, Waikari gave his cake to him.
 The forces then travelled by canoe under the cover of darkness until they reached the coast just south of the Waihāhā River.

 Tūmata-ngaua was sent to sneak into Keri-tāne and scout it out while it was still dark.
 Aware that an attack would be forthcoming, Ngāti Tama had gathered at Keri-tāne to renew the fortifications.
 As Tūmata-ngaua snuck through the village, he made a special effort to identify Roroihape, the famously beautiful daughter of the rangatira Rongo-hape.